JaowadH/GameExplorar/README.md

    ```bash
    npm start
    ```
-   The server will start at `http://localhost:3000/`.
+   The server will start at `http://localhost:4000/`.
 5. **Run Tests:**
    ```bash
    npm test
    ```
-   Ensure your core functions are working correctly.
+   Runs a total of 18 test at teh moment

 ## Key Features
 - **Genre Filtering** - Retrieve games by genre.